 "CHIME reconstructs the image of the overhead sky by processing the radio signals recorded by thousands of antennas with a large signal-processing system," Kendrick Smith, of the Perimeter Institute for Theoretical Physics in Ontario, told Space.com.
 "CHIME's signal-processing system is the largest of any telescope on Earth, allowing it to search huge regions of the sky simultaneously."

-Now with these new discoveries from CHIME, the number of FRBs recorded has increased by 20 percent.
-Astronomers also believe now that FRBs may be more common than previously thought but that technology hasn't caught up yet to detect all of them.
+Astronomers now believe that FRBs may be more common than previously thought but that our technology hasn't caught up yet to detect all of them.

 While CHIME may be leading the way in finding low-frequency FRBs, another radio telescope picked up on a unique FRB a few years ago that shed light on its mysterious origin and helped lay the groundwork for further analysis of matter in our universe.